Old Stock Americans

-Old Stock American (also known as Colonial Stock, Founding Stock, or Pioneer Stock) is a colloquial name for Americans who are descended from the original settlers of the Thirteen Colonies.
+Old Stock American (also known as Colonial Stock, Founding Stock, Heritage Americans, or Pioneer Stock) is a colloquial name for Americans who are descended from the original settlers of the Thirteen Colonies.
 Historically, Old Stock Americans have been mainly Protestants from Northwestern Europe whose ancestors emigrated to British America in the 17th and 18th centuries.

-In the statistical terminology of the U.S. Census Bureau, Americans from the third-, fourth-, and fifth-generations are labelled "Old Stock" unless they are Afro-Americans, Asian Americans, or American Indians.
+As of 1980, the statistical terminology of the U.S. Census Bureau identified Americans from the third-, fourth-, and fifth-generations as "Old Stock" unless they were Afro-Americans, Asian Americans, or American Indians.

 17th to late-18th century

+The primary settlers of the 17th century were more homogenously English and established the foundations of the country and basis of its culture, whereas the later settlers of the 18th century were more varied in ancestry: 90% of them were Scots, Scots-Irish, Irish, Germans and Huguenots.
+This period was more characterized with expanding the established settlements.

 The U.S. Census Bureau estimates the population of the Thirteen Colonies in July 1776 was 2.56 million, and around 3.9 million in 1790 - of which around 3.2 million were of European American stock.
 About 85% of the White population in 1790 was British: English and Welsh (64%), Scottish, directly from Scotland or via Ulster, (15.8%) and Irish (5.8%).
-In addition there were Germans (8.9%) Dutch (3.1%), French (2.1%) and others down to Hebrew (less than 0.1%).
+In addition there were Germans (8.9%) Dutch (3.1%), French (2.1%) and others including Jewish immigrants (less than 0.1%).